GridironApps/javascript-football-simulation/data/defensive_formation_formatting.md

 When writing a defensive formation you will have access to the following alignment rules and reference points.

 ## Coordinate System
-All coordinates are based on the players local coordinate system (left, right, forward, backward).
+All directions (left, right, forward, backward) are based on the players local coordinate system.
 It assumes the player is facing the line of scrimmage.
 A defensive player moving left will appear to move to the offenses right.
 Similarly a defensive player moving backward will be moving away from the line of scrimmage.

 ## Alignment Rules
 The defense can make use of the following concepts to more easily set alignment.